 6. Sensitivity, understanding and appreciation for the needs and strengths of a diverse school district and community

-If you are potentially interested in volunteering for the program, please complete the form below and we will get in touch with you in the spring semester when we have more specific details available.
-Please email Rebecca O’Brien (email@example.com) or Dr. Catherine Little (firstname.lastname@example.org) with questions.
+If you are potentially interested in volunteering for the program, please complete the form below and we will get in touch with you when we have more specific details available.
+Please email Sarah Charbonneau (email@example.com) or Dr. Catherine Little (firstname.lastname@example.org) with questions.